Rappetor/Sovol-SV08-Mainline/README.md

 > [!NOTE]
 > _Reason: it appears some people have boot issues when writing the CB1 image directly to the eMMC (board/eMMC does boot), the second method has been proven to be more successful in getting a booting eMMC.
 So method 1 does not work for you?
 Give method 2 a try, or start with method 2 directly._

+> [!TIP]
+> Some people get an error while booting, or it doesn't want to boot at all, after writing the image with Balena Etcher.
+Some have had succes writing the image with the `Raspberry Pi Imager` instead.

 <br>

 ## METHOD 1: WRITE IMAGE DIRECTLY TO eMMC